 In the film Office Space, Peter Gibbons has a stroke of genius.
 Confronted with the utter mundanity of lifestyles slaving away at his office park software corporation, he convinces his buddies to make a laptop virus to skim a fraction of a cent off transactions right into a shared bank account.
 This, of a route, is going horribly wrong.
 But the concept is surely pretty stable.
-In the real global, where there are actually billions of transactions crisscrossing the globe every day, you can make big earnings buying and promote securities whose fees slightly vary.
+In the real global world, where there are actually billions of transactions crisscrossing the globe every day, you can make big earnings by buying and promoting securities whose fees slightly vary.
 But here’s the key.
 You must be speedy.
 Inhumanly so.
 Enter physics and computers.

 But all this is only the beginning of how physics and computers can flip finance upside down.
 At Singularity University’s Exponential Finance Summit this week, Andrew Furman said quantum computers, which harness nature’s most primary legal guidelines, are coming sooner than you suspect.
 And even as virtual computing became an evolution, quantum computing might be a revolution.
-Furman is CEO and co-founder of 1Qbit, a quantum computing software startup centered on making quantum computing applications realistic for an industry.
+Furman is CEO and co-founder of 1Qbit, a quantum computing software startup centered on making quantum computing applications realistic for the industry.

 Andrew-Furman-talking-Singularity-University-Exponential-Finance-Summit-quantum-computer systems Quantum computing, he stated, is simply in its earliest degrees, extra corresponding to the hulking unique-motive computer systems of the 40s and 50s instead of the sleeker non-public virtual machines of new a long time.
 But he thinks it’s about to get sensible, and it’ll pay dividends to those paying attention.